-- (e) Unit price contractors shall pay prevailing wages for all work that would otherwise be subject to the requirements of chapter 39.12 RCW.
+(e) Unit price contractors shall pay prevailing wages for all work that would otherwise be subject to the requirements of chapter 39.12 RCW.
 Prevailing wages for all work performed pursuant to each work order must be the prevailing wage rates in effect at the beginning date for each contract year.
 Unit priced contracts must have prevailing wage rates updated annually.
-Intents and affidavits for prevailing wages paid must be submitted annually for all work completed within the previous ((twelve-month)) 12-month period of the unit priced contract. - (12) For the purposes of this section, "lowest responsible bidder" means a bid that meets the criteria under RCW 39.04.350 and has the lowest bid; provided, that if the city issues a written finding that the lowest bidder has delivered a project to the city within the last three years which was late, over budget, or did not meet specifications, and the city does not find in writing that such bidder has shown how they would improve performance to be likely to meet project specifications then the city may choose the second lowest bidder whose bid is within five percent of the lowest bid and meets the same criteria as the lowest bidder. - Sec.
-4. RCW 57.08.050 and 2019 c 434 s 10 are each amended to 29 read as follows: - (1) All work ordered, the estimated cost of which is in excess of ((fifty thousand dollars)) \$150,000 if more than a single craft or trade is involved with the public works project, or a public works project in excess of \$75,500 if only a single craft or trade is involved with the public works project, shall be let by contract and competitive bidding.
+Intents and affidavits for prevailing wages paid must be submitted annually for all work completed within the previous ((twelve-month)) 12-month period of the unit priced contract.

+Sec.
+4. RCW 57.08.050 and 2019 c 434 s 10 are each amended to read as follows:

+(1) All work ordered, the estimated cost of which is in excess of ((fifty thousand dollars)) \$150,000 if more than a single craft or trade is involved with the public works project, or a public works project in excess of \$75,500 if only a single craft or trade is involved with the public works project, shall be let by contract and competitive bidding.
 Before awarding any such contract the board of commissioners shall publish a notice in a newspaper of general circulation where the district is located at least once ((thirteen)) 13 days before the last date upon which bids will be received, inviting sealed proposals for such work, plans and specifications which must at the time of publication of such notice be on file in the office of the board of commissioners subject to the public inspection.
 The notice shall state generally the work to be done and shall call for proposals for doing the same to be sealed and filed with the board of commissioners on or before the day and hour named therein.